-Your employer can access:
+Your employer can access support like:

-- Funds from the government through the Access to Work programme, to pay for any adjustments which they need to put into place for you - Information from the Scottish Government website - Video translators into British Sign Language, through Contact Scotland BSL: https://contactscotland-bsl.org - The organisations listed at the end of this factsheet
+- Funds from the government through the Access to Work programme, to pay for adjustments to your workplace or work environment. - Information from the Scottish Government website. - Information from ACAS (the main statutory body which guides workplace policy in the UK) - Video translators into British Sign Language: contactscotland-bsl.org - The organisations listed at the end of this factsheet.